-Use of Social Media (8) Enterprises using social media are considered those that have a user profi le, an account of or a user license depending on the requirements and the type of the social media.
-C10.
-Does your enterprise use any of the following social media? (not solely used for paid adverts) Yes No a) Social networks (e.g. Facebook, Linkedin, Xing, Viadeo, Yammer, etc.) b) Enterprise's blog or microblogs (e.g. Twitter, Present.ly, etc.) c) Multimedia content sharing websites (e.g. Youtube, Flickr, Picasa, SlideShare, etc.) d) Wiki based knowledge sharing tools C11.
-Does your enterprise use any of the above mentioned social media to: Yes No (For enterprises using at least one of C10 (a) - (d)) a) Develop the enterprise's image or market products (e.g. advertising or launching products, etc.) b) Obtain or respond to customer opinions, reviews, questions c) Involve customers in development or innovation of goods or services d) Collaborate with business partners (e.g. suppliers, etc.) or other organisations (e.g. public authorities, non governmental organisations, etc.) e) Recruit employees f) Exchange views, opinions or knowledge within the enterprise Other use of the Internet C12.
-Do any persons employed have remote access to the enterprise's e-mail (9) system, documents or applications?
+Use of Social Media (29) Enterprises using social media are considered those that have a user profile, an account or a user licens depending on the requirements and the type of the social media.
+C11.
+Does your enterprise use any of the following social media? (not solely used for paid adverts) Yes No a) Social networks (e.g. Facebook, Linkedin, Xing, Viadeo, Yammer, etc.) b) Enterprise's blog or microblogs (m.
+The interpret of the start of the start (e.g. 1 witter, Present.ly, etc.) c) Multimedia content sharing websites (e.g. Youtube, Flickr, Picasa, SlideShare, etc.) d) Wiki based knowledge sharing tools Other use of the Internet C12.
+Do any persons employed have remote access to the enterprise's e-mail (13) system, documents or applications?
 Yes No C13.
-Does your enterprise pay to advertise on the Internet? (e.g. adverts on search engines, on social media, on other websites, etc.) Yes No
+Does your enterprise pay to advertise on the Internet? (e.g. adverts on search engines, on social media, on other websites, etc.) Yes No $\rightarrow$ Go to D1 C14.
+Does your enterprise pay to advertise on the internet using any of the following targeted advertising methods?
+Yes No a) Based on webpages' content or keywords searched by users b) Based on the tracking of internet users' past activities or profile c) Based on the geolocation (16) of internet users d) Any other method of targeted advertising on the internet not specified above

-MODULE D: Use of cloud computing services (Scope: enterprises with access to the Internet) Cloud computing refers to ICT services that are used over the Internet to access software, computing power, storage capacity etc.; where the services have all of the following characteristics: - are delivered from servers of service providers - can be easily $\boldsymbol{scaled\ up\ or\ down}$ (e.g. number of users or change of storage capacity ty) - can be used on-demand by the user , at least after the initial set up (without human provider) interaction with t he service - are paid for, either per user, by capacity used, or they are pre-paid Cloud computing may include connections via Virtual Private Networks (VPN) D1.
-Does your enterprise buy any cloud computing services used over the Yes No Internet?
-(Please refer to the definition of cloud computing above, exclude free of charge services) → Go to E1 D2.
+MODULE D: Use of cloud computing services (Scope: enterprises with access to the Internet) Cloud computing refers to ICT services that are used over the Internet to access software, computing storage capacity etc.; where the services have all of the following characteristics: - are delivered from servers of service providers - can be easily scaled up or down (e.g. number of users or change of storage capacity) can be used on-demand by the user, at least after the initial set up (without human interaction with the service provider) are paid for, either per user, by capacity used, or they are pre-paid Cloud computing may include connections via Virtual Private Networks (VPN) D1.
+Does your enterprise buy any cloud computing services used over the Internet?
+Yes No (Please refer to the definition of cloud computing above, exclude free of charge services ) $\rightarrow$ Go to E1 D2.
 Does your enterprise buy any of the following cloud computing services used over the Internet?
-(Please refer to the definition of cloud computing above, $\underline{\text{exclude free}}$ of $\underline{\text{charge}}$ $\underline{\text{services}}$) Yes No a) E-mail (e.g. Gmail Enterprise, Microsoft Exchange Online / Office 365, etc.) (as a cloud computing service) b) Office software (10) (e.g. word processors, spreadsheets (e.g. Microsoft Office Cloud), etc.)) (as a cloud computing service) c) Hosting the enterprise's database(s) (e.g. Enterprise DB, LongJump, Elustra, etc.) (as a cloud computing service) d) Storage of files (e.g. Dropbox, Amazon S3, EMC Mozy, Acronis Online, Diino, etc.) (as a cloud computing service) e) Finance or accounting software applications (e.g. StepStone, Hubwoo, SAP Business ByDesign, etc.) (as a cloud computing service) f) Customer Relationship Management (CRM (2) , software application for managing information about customers (e.g. Salesforce.com, Oracle CRM on Demand, etc.)) (as a cloud computing service) g) Computing power to run the enterprise's own software (e.g. Amazon EC2, Flexiscale, Joyent, etc.) (as a cloud computing service) D3.
-Does your enterprise buy any cloud computing services delivered from: (Please refer to the definition of cloud computing above, $\underline{\text{exclude}}$ $\underline{\text{free}}$ $\underline{\text{of}}$ $\underline{\text{charge}}$ $\underline{\text{services}}$) Yes No a) Shared servers of service providers b) Servers of service providers exclusively reserved for your enterprise
+(Please refer to the definition of cloud computing above, exclude free of charge services ) Yes No a) E-mail (e.g. Email Enterprise, Microsoft Exchange Online / Office 365, etc.) (as a cloud computing service) b) Office software(24) (e.g. word processors, spreadsheets (e.g. Microsoft Office Cloud), etc.)) (as a cloud computing service) c) Hosting the enterprise's database(s) (e.g. Enterprise DB, LongJump, Elustra, etc.) (as a cloud computing service) d) Storage of files (e.g. Dropbox, Amazon S3, EMC Mozy, Acronis Online, Diino, etc.) (as a cloud computing service) e) Finance or accounting software applications (e.g. StepStone, Hubwoo, SAP Business ByDesign, etc.) (as a cloud computing service) f) Customer Relationship Management (CRM(5), software application for managing information about customers (e.g. Salesforce.com, Oracle CRM on Demand, etc.)) (as a cloud computing service) g) Computing power to run the enterprise's own software (e.g. Amazon EC2, Flexiscale, Joyent, etc.) (as a cloud computing service) D3.
+Does your enterprise buy any cloud computing services delivered from: (Please refer to the definition of cloud computing above, exclude free of charge services ) Yes No a) Shared servers of service providers b) Servers of service providers exclusively reserved for your enterprise